f7q/aspnet-core-identity-id4/readme.md

 ## Step by step guide

 In this guide we will learn to:
-- Use aspnet core 2.0 identity
+- Create an aspnet core 2.0 identity front end
-- Integrate IdentityServer4
+- Integrate this with IdentityServer4
 - Use a 'real' database (Postgres)
 - Use a secrets.json file to safely keep credentials out of source control
 - Implement 2FA with QR codes and a mobile authenticator app